hisahi/lrg/README.md

   will use separate functions for reading from files and pipes (distinguished by whether a stream is seekable).
 0 forces the use of file reading functions and 1 the use of pipe reading functions.
-On modern platforms with branch prediction, there should not really be any reason for this to not be 2.
+On modern platforms with branch prediction, there should not really be any reason for this to not be 2, unless the file and pipe reading functions are identical.

 # Contributing